This page has information on upcoming government biodiversity intitiatives.

 The strategy will set a clear vision for what we want our unique biodiversity to look like in the future.
 It will provide the framework for the full range of biodiversity activity and set out our outcomes and goals for biodiversity for the next 20 years.

-The New Zealand Biodiversity Strategy [Department of Conservation website] will be open for public consultation in June 2019.
+The New Zealand Biodiversity Strategy [Department of Conservation website] is open for public consultation until 22 September 2019.

 Development of a National Policy Statement on Indigenous Biodiversity